neilenns/mobiflight-docs/content/devices/lcd/advanced-configuration/index.md

 LCDs are a convenient way to display multiple numeric values on one output device.
 The following steps demonstrate how to use a display to show multiple radio values from Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

 > [!NOTE]
 > This guide assumes prior knowledge of creating output configurations.
-To learn how to create a basic radio output configuration see the [7-segment display output configuration guide](/devices/seven-segment-display/configuring-output/).
+To learn how to create a basic radio output configuration, see the [7-segment display output configuration guide](/devices/seven-segment-display/configuring-output/).

 {{% steps %}}